- Written by Dr.Mehmet Demircioglu

 Yes, a hair transplant may be possible with scalp eczema, but not during an active flare with open skin, heavy scratching, wet crusting, spreading redness, or uncontrolled itching.
 The scalp has to be quiet enough for clean incisions, careful graft placement, and predictable healing.
-If eczema is active, treating and stabilizing the skin first is usually safer than rushing into surgery.
+If eczema is active, treating and stabilizing the skin first is usually the safer decision.

 I separate two questions.
 Is the hair loss actually caused by eczema, or is the eczema only happening on a scalp that also has male or female pattern hair loss?
 Those are different situations, and they should not be planned as the same operation.

 Scalp eczema changes the decision because the skin barrier may already be irritated before surgery begins.
-Hair transplantation creates thousands of small surgical openings in the donor and recipient area.
-That is normal in FUE, but it should be done on skin that can heal calmly.
+The same skin barrier logic applies when a patient has a sunburned scalp before a hair transplant.
+Hair transplantation creates thousands of small surgical openings in the donor and recipient areas.
+That is normal in FUE, but it should be done on skin that can heal predictably.

-If the scalp is dry, cracked, intensely itchy, or repeatedly scratched, the operation becomes less controlled.
+Dry, cracked, intensely itchy, or repeatedly scratched scalp makes the operation less controlled.
 The concern is not the word eczema by itself.
 The concern is active inflammation, broken skin, infection risk, and the patient touching the recipient area when the grafts need protection.

 Some patients use the word eczema for several different scalp problems.
+One differential is scalp ringworm before hair transplant, where fungal infection must be cleared before FUE is planned.
 Atopic eczema, contact dermatitis from hair products, seborrheic dermatitis, psoriasis, folliculitis, and even early scarring alopecia can all create redness, flakes, itching, or soreness.
-A transplant plan is weak if the diagnosis is guessed from a quick photo.
+A quick photo should not become the diagnosis.
+When the diagnosis is unclear, a focused review of itchy scalp and hair transplant timing can help separate mild dryness from a flare that needs treatment first.
+After surgery, white flakes after hair transplant gives the narrower recovery stage triage for flakes, residue, and warning symptoms.

 For that reason, an eczema history should lead to better examination, not automatic rejection.
 The scalp may only need treatment and timing.
 In other cases, the diagnosis changes the whole plan.

 The recipient area needs protection in the first days after surgery.
-A patient who is scratching at night, rubbing towels aggressively, picking flakes, or trying random creams from the internet is not giving the grafts a calm environment.
+A patient who is scratching at night, rubbing towels aggressively, picking flakes, or trying random creams from the internet is not giving the grafts a stable healing environment.

 I review the donor area.
 If eczema affects the back or sides of the scalp where grafts would be taken, extraction may be less predictable.
 Donor management is already important in every patient, and skin inflammation adds another reason to be selective with graft use.

 Waiting does not mean the patient has lost the opportunity.
-Quite often, a few weeks of proper dermatology treatment and stable scalp care can make the surgical field much safer.
+Quite often, a few weeks of proper dermatology treatment and stable scalp management can make the surgical field much safer.

-I prefer the scalp to be consistently calm before surgery, not only improved for one or two good days.
+The scalp should be consistently quiet before surgery, not only improved for one or two good days.
 There should be no open skin, no wet crusting, no active infection, no severe itching, and no rapidly changing rash in the donor or recipient area.

 For mild eczema that is controlled, dry, and not being scratched, surgery may still be discussed.
 For unstable eczema, the right sequence is diagnosis, treatment, observation, and then surgical planning.

 The exact waiting period depends on the case.
 If the flare was mild and responds quickly, the delay may be short.
-If the scalp has been repeatedly inflamed, cracked, or treated with stronger medication, I would rather see a longer stable period before using donor grafts.
+If the scalp has been repeatedly inflamed, cracked, or treated with stronger medication, I need to see a longer stable period before using donor grafts.

 This is similar to the timing logic I use for seborrheic dermatitis before a hair transplant and scalp psoriasis before a hair transplant.
 The diagnoses are different, but the surgical question is similar.
 Is the skin stable enough to operate responsibly?

-Can eczema cause hair loss that does not need a transplant?
+Eczema can cause hair loss that does not need surgery

 Yes, eczema can sometimes be associated with temporary shedding, breakage, or thinning because of inflammation, rubbing, scratching, or irritation from products.
 If the follicle is still alive and the hair loss is reversible, a transplant is not the first answer.